gunfucker9000/gunfucker9000/README.md

   also the guy who gets a headache from literally anything
   </p>
       <p align="center">
-honestly really out of it most of the time, you'll usually get emojis or some slang in response

   </p>
   <p align="center">
 (check status before interacting)